lagodiuk/lagodiuk.github.io/_posts/2017-03-26-problem_solving_algorithms_and_math.md

 ![Simplified recurrence relations](/images/problem_solving_algorithms_and_math/img9.png)

-So, we have obtained a system of two recurrence relations with two variables (6) and (7):
+So, we have obtained a system of two recurrence relations: (6) and (7), with two variables:

 ![System of two recurrence relations](/images/problem_solving_algorithms_and_math/img10.png)

-Now, let's derive the recurrence relation for amount of paths, which ends in the vertex "A" after *n* moves:
+Now, let's derive the recurrence relation for amount of paths, which end in the vertex "A" after *n* moves:

 ![Solution of the system of two recurrence relations](/images/problem_solving_algorithms_and_math/img11.png)

-So, finally, we have derived a neat recurrence relation for calculation of the amount of paths, which ends in the vertex "A" after given amount of moves.
+So, finally, we have derived a neat recurrence relation for calculation of the amount of paths, which end in the vertex "A" after given amount of moves.

 I would like to show its formula once more, together with solutions for the base cases (when *N* is *1, 2, 3 or 4*):

 ![Recurrence relation for An](/images/problem_solving_algorithms_and_math/img13.png)

 You can verify by hand the correctness of the derived recurrence relation, using the table with solutions, which was presented in the previous section of the post.

-Using the derived recurrence relation, we can implement very simple non-recursive solution for calculation of the amount of random walks in a hexagon:
+Using the derived recurrence relation, we can implement very simple non-recursive solution:

 {% highlight java %}
 int solve(int moves) {